AbdurRehmanKhan-ARK/24K-0767/README.md

-# Hello Everyone !
+# Introduction
 **👋 Hi!
-I’m Abdur Rehman Khan**\
- *Welcome to my GitHub profile !
-I’m a university student beginning my adventure in coding.
-Here’s a bit about me:*
+I’m Abdur Rehman Khan.
+I am currently doing my Bachelor of Science in Computer Science at FAST NUCES.
+I am commencing my career in coding.
+Here’s a bit about me:**

 🌟**Learning:**  Currently exploring and diving into the basics of programming.